Magisterial Bloc of National Concertation

 The Magisterial Bloc of National Concertation (Bloque Magisterial de Concertación Nacional; BMCN) is a left-wing parliamentary group of the Congress of the Republic of Peru.
-Formed in 14 May 2022, it brings together several dissident legislators from Peru Libre.
+Formed on 14 May 2022, it brings together several dissident legislators from Peru Libre.
 The group was classified as pro-Castillo administration.

 History

 Foundation

 On May 11, 2022, ten congressmen from the Free Peru parliamentary group announced their resignation due to a disagreement over the election of the new magistrates of the Constitutional Court, without prior discussion.
 However, congresswoman and former minister Katy Ugarte contests the resignation after this event, but alludes to a group agreement that had been prepared for a long time, and whose press conference was scheduled for the same day.
 According to the elected official, "they got ahead of us" (referring to the media, having disclosed the information and resignation letters).

 On May 14, the ten resigning congressmen, from the "teaching wing" of the Peru Libre party, announced the creation of the "Magisterial Block of National Concertation" group.